rosemash/nai-chatbot/README.md

 Note that upon performing the second step, it should create 3 new files in the folder: `luvit.exe`, `luvi.exe`, and `lit.exe`.
 You can safely delete `luvi.exe` and `lit.exe` if you want.

-Since the second step installs luvit, you only need to follow the second step once; to start the server all subsequent times, simply follow the first step and the third step.
+Since the second step retrieves the Luvit runtime, you only need to follow it once; once you have it, starting the server only requires repeating the first and third steps.

 ## Windows/Linux (Advanced)

-If you're a more advanced user, you probably already know how to install luvit using the instructions on the install page.
+If you're a more advanced user, you probably already know how to install Luvit using the instructions on the install page.
 Regardless of your platform, I recommend putting the `luvit` (or `luvit.exe`) and (`lit` or `lit.exe`) binaries in your path; `luvi` (or `luvi.exe`) is used for bootstrapping, and can be deleted.

 The dependencies are already included in this repo's [deps](deps) directory (most of them have their licenses appended to the top, and all allow redistribution) but you can easily re-install them like this: